-The waveOutUnprepareHeader function cleans up the preparation that the waveOUtPrepareHeader function performs.
-Ensure this function is called after the device driver is finished with a data block.
+The waveInUnprepareHeader function cleans up the preparation that the waveInPrepareHeader function performs.
+This function must be called after the device driver fills a buffer and returns it to the application.
 You must call this function before freeing the buffer.

 '''

-MMRESULT waveOutUnprepareHeader(
+MMRESULT waveInUnprepareHeader(

-HWAVEOUT hwo,
+HWAVEIN hwi,

 LPWAVEHDR pwh,

 UINT cbwh

 );

 '''

-Address of a WAVEHDR structure that identifies the data block to be cleaned up.
+Address of a WAVEHDR structure that identifies the buffer to be cleaned up.